Skip to main content

 Why is my dog shedding so much?

-Dogs grow and shed fur as a way of regulating their body temperature throughout the year.
+Dogs grow and shed fur to regulate their body temperature throughout the year.
 In the springtime, pups in most climates lose the thick extra fur that came in over winter, so you may notice extra shedding during this time.

-Skin allergies are a common reason for dogs to lose excess fur, especially if they suffer from other allergic symptoms.
-You might notice redness of the skin or excessive itching, which lets you know it’s time to visit the vet or reinvent your dog’s antihistamine regimen (via VCA Hospitals).
+Skin allergies are a common reason dogs lose excess fur, especially if they suffer from other allergic symptoms.
+You might notice skin redness or excessive itching, which lets you know it’s time to visit the vet or reinvent your dog’s antihistamine regimen.

 Hormone problems, parasites, fungal infections, and other causes of skin inflammation can also contribute to hair loss.
-Anything that causes your dog to scratch her skin also will lead to some shedding, though unexplained itchiness should be examined by your trusted vet.
+Anything that causes your dog to scratch her skin will also lead to some shedding, though your trusted vet should examine unexplained itchiness.

 a Golden Retriever lies on their side and gets brushed by their owner